 photo: Jesse Hurt Photography

 Whether your kids are back at school, or still at home trying to navigate this “new normal”, they deserve a break, and so do you!
 Louisville, Kentucky serves as the perfect escape for you and your family.
 You will find comfort and be refreshed with plenty of outdoor activities and venues taking the proper precautions to keep you and your family safe during your visit.
-And don’t worry, we didn’t forget about the furry member of your family!
-We are waiving pet fees for the remainder of 2020, so this can really be a getaway for the whole family.
-Book now and get every second night on us.
-See the full offer details here.

 Here is our guide to a Fall family getaway in Louisville:

 First, on the agenda, check into 21c Louisville where you probably will run into a Red Penguin supporting the mask mandate.
 For your safety and the safety of our communities, we ask that you also wear a mask and practice social distancing during your visit.
 For the most up to date information about all of our cleanliness and wellness policies, designed with the safety of our teammates and guests in mind, click here.
 Once the whole family has settled into the room head down to Proof on Main where Executive Chef Jonathan Searle and team will provide all the fuel needed for your Louisville adventure.

 Before you head out on the town, stroll around our gallery space featuring our current exhibitions, Wim Botha: Still Life with Discontent and Truth or Dare: A Reality Show.
 Explore our site-specific installations including Ned Kahn’s Cloud Rings, which can be viewed from the first floor hallway window, and catch the falling letters of a poem in the interactive installation Text Rain by Camille Utterback and Romy Achituv.
 On the way out, snap a selfie with Serkan Özkaya’s 30 foot tall David (inspired by Michelangelo).